Brainvibe/1UpLoot/README.md

 ### Who is it for

 * Avid Game collectors that have big collections for several game systems.
-* New collectors that are starting to collect game.
+* New collectors that are starting to collect games.
 * General users that want a place to organize and manage their games library.

 ### User Stories